Message Persistence API for Unreal SDK

 Returns

-This method returns the FOnFetchHistoryResponse struct.
+This function is void, but the delegate returns the FOnFetchHistoryResponse struct.

 FOnFetchHistoryResponse